 The AAHP is a multi-ethnic family center serving children, teens, and adults from many different cultures that place a premium on decorum.
 Decorum and respect is the rule here.
 Please note that the AAHP Dress Code Policy has as much to do with safety and health as it has to do with decorum.
 A statement to this effect can also be found in the Health and Safety Protocol.
 The following dress code is in place at all times.
 No exceptions.

-- warning No low pants revealing the hips and/or buttocks
+- No low pants revealing the hips and/or buttocks

-- warning Tank tops allowed, but not if low-cut
+- Tank tops allowed, but not if low-cut

 During the hot days of summer, young women may choose to store cover-up clothing at the studio, to be used during work.
 If you report to work out of dress code otherwise, you will be asked to clock-out and come back with cover up clothing, or to wear a hot, terribly ugly, 3-foot long T-shirt from our smock department.
 You choose.

-- warning No pants allowed to drop below waistline
+- No pants allowed to drop below waistline

 We also prefer that you wear your free AAHP T-shirt during work hours whenever possible.
 During community events, you will be required to wear the AAHP T-shirt as staff uniform.
 Coaches will need to wear AAHP-issued red aprons when serving as such.